betruchia/SharkAttack/README.md

 # sharkattack
- project 1
+ironhack - project 1

-limpeza de tabela com intenção de analisar os ataques de tubarão (e eventuais fatalidades) nos 20 países com maior área de plataforma continental
+by patricia peruchi

+dataset cleaning in order to analyse shark attacks (and eventual deaths) in the 20 countries with the greatest continental shelf